Master of Science Educational and Instructional Technology

 - Integrate multimedia elements into simulations, virtual worlds, and learning objects.

-To obtain a Master of Science in Educational and Instructional Technology students must complete 54 quarter units of graduate work.
-Where appropriate, students can transfer a maximum of 13.
-5- quarter units of graduate work completed at another regionally accredited institution to meet stated requirements in the program.
+To obtain a Master of Science in Educational and Instructional Technology students must complete 45quarter units of graduate work.
+Where appropriate, students can transfer a maximum of 4.5- quarter units of graduate work completed at another regionally accredited institution to meet stated requirements in the program if the units were not used toward a conferred degree.
 Students should refer to the section on graduate admission requirements for specific information regarding application and evaluation.